Toggle: English / Spanish

 Further tests may be done.

 Krakow D. Heritable diseases of connective tissue.
-In: Firestein GS, Budd RC, Harris ED Jr., et al, eds.
+In: Firestein GS, Budd RC, Harris ED Jr., Gabriel SE, MacInnes IB, eds.
 Kelley's Textbook of Rheumatology.
 9th ed.
-Philadelphia, Pa: Saunders Elsevier; 2012:chap 105.
+Philadelphia, PA: Elsevier Saunders; 2012:chap 105.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.